 Second, I think asking about types of home renovation contractors would be out of scope for a language site.

-Andreas from the dark caverns‭ I think the nature of the site means that we have to use tags for geographic regions.
+Andreas witnessed the end of the world today I think the nature of the site means that we have to use tags for geographic regions.
 Most notably everything related to mains voltages is kind of different in North America compared to the rest of the world.
 But also how houses are built... if you look at a typical Norwegian house, it is warm in winter but too warm in the summer.
 But if you look at a Brazilian house, it is the other way around: cool in the summer but too cold in the winter.
 Because builders in different countries prioritize different things depending on the local climate.

 If we were to enforce questions to be "global" then I think the site would become rather irrelevant and uninteresting.
 Some things are universal, some things are not.